Welcome to the Lower Platte River Corridor Alliance

 The LPRCA holds meetings quarterly.
 The meetings are open to the public and we always welcome and encourage the many and diverse stakeholders of the Lower Platte River Corridor to attend.
 We also encourage individuals to contact us with a discussion item or presentation that they would like considered for placement on our agenda.

-The next Quarterly Meeting is scheduled for Tuesday, April 21 9:00 a.m..
-The meeting will be held at Lower Platte South NRD in Lincoln.
+The next Quarterly Meeting is scheduled for Tuesday, August 4th at 9:00 a.m.
+The meeting will be held by Nebraska Game and Parks, location TBD.
 Agendas are posted to the website on the home page, the Quarterly Meetings page and in our Newsroom.
 We hope to see you there!